astariul/discord_interactive_help/README.md

 * *This idea was already known for some time, I didn't get the idea myself.
 I just wanted to share an easy framework to implement it for your own bot.*

 * *This is working only with the Python Discord API.*

+* *This package have been updated to work with the new version of `Discord py`.
+Just download the last version of the package (`pip install -U discord-interactive`).
+If you still use the old version of `Discord py`, then keep using the version `1.1` of this package (`pip install 'discord-interactive==1.1' --force-reinstall`)*